matmill5/sentiment-analysis/docs/P3_proj_modeling.md

 ## UML

-A list of technologies and device we are using and why.
+A list of technologies and device we are using and why!